MiriNajme/PM4Moodle/TEST_DATASET.md

 This page explains how to download, set up, and use the provided test dataset by PM4Moodle for OCEL 2.0 extraction.

+> 💡 **Shortcut:** the [Docker Demo Guide](DOCKER_DEMO.md) loads this same test
+> dataset automatically — no Moodle installation, no HeidiSQL, and no manual
+> restore step.
+Use the instructions below if you prefer to restore the dataset
+> into your own Moodle/MySQL installation.

 ---
 ## Table of Contents